mcran127/startup/notes.md

 Storage services like AWS S3 is good because unlimited capacity, only pay for what you use, redundant copies, etc.

 Data Services like SQl and others like NoSQL are used to handle data, focusing on more NoSQL since better for other things like key pairs and json.
 MongoDB is json which we use.
 Mongo has no schema requirements, use.find

+## Startup Login

+Authentication often a token saved as a cookie sent on future requests.
+SSO allows same login for different applications like github using google.

+Wants 2 endpoints, a login and a create.
+Create takes username and password and returns a token or an error (409) implying conflict. login takes the same and returns the same token unless it doesn't exist or wrong password (401 unauthorized).
+GetMe endpoint uses auth token in cookie to return info about user.